 The Hartley Library holds a limited range of United States legal materials.
-If you are looking for a particular publication, first check WebCat, the library catalogue.
+If you are looking for a particular publication, first check Library Search which provides access to the library catalogue.

 The law reports which we do hold in print are shelved at Law Reports: United States.
 Journals are shelved at per K and books at KS 1000 - KS 3950.

 However, there is very much more available via our various online sources.
 In particular, Westlaw, Lexis Library and HeinOnline offer an abundance of primary and secondary legal materials.
 Some of our e-book packages have a US-focus, especially ebrary.

 See our links and guidance elsewhere on these pages for more detail.
 If you still cannot find what you need, please ask for help.

 Westlaw – accessing the US content using the new international interface.

 2. Click on ‘Services’ (small link toward the top-right).

 4. Click on either ‘'Westlaw Next' (top-left) or 'All Content' (above simple search box).

 5. Via 'Westlaw Next' you will see tabs for Federal Materials, State Materials and Practice Areas.

 6. You can search either from the main simple search box at the top, or first choose your source (e.g. 'Practice Areas', Criminal Law')